Complaints from tenants

 If it is essential to meet the tenant and/or visit the property, please follow government and NHS guidance on social distancing, handwashing and self-isolation.

-As part of the government’s ongoing response to the pandemic, the Coronavirus Bill 2020 has now been published.
-It puts in place a number of changes to the way privately rented properties are managed by temporarily extending notice periods for repossession using S8 and S21 notification.
+As part of the government's ongoing response to the pandemic, the Coronavirus Bill 2020 has been published.
+It puts in place a number of changes to the way privately rented properties are managed by temporarily extending notice periods for repossession using Section 8 and Section 21 notices.

 What are the main changes to possession?

-Are all tenants entitled to a rent holiday over the next three months?
+Are all tenants entitled to a rent holiday?

 No. If your ability to pay your rent will be affected, it’s important to have an early conversation with your landlord.
 Rent amounts agreed in your tenancy agreement are still legally required to be paid.
 Any rent deferred during this period will still be expected to be paid back via a payment arrangement.